LispLang/lisplang.github.io/learn/getting-started.md

 For the fastest solution, see [Portacle](https://shinmera.github.io/portacle/).
 It is a portable and multiplatform development environment, with no installation needed.

-## Linux & OS X
+## Linux & macOS

-Linux and OS X differ only in how we install things, so we've grouped both in the same section.
+Linux and macOS differ only in how we install things, so we've grouped both in the same section.

 ### Install SBCL

-On both Linux and OS X, we'll use [SBCL][sbcl] as the Common Lisp implementation.
+On both Linux and macOS, we'll use [SBCL][sbcl] as the Common Lisp implementation.

 #### Ubuntu/Debian